apache/storm/docs/SECURITY.md

 ```

 The `ui.filter` is an instance of `javax.servlet.Filter` that is intended to
-filter all incomming requests to the UI and authenticate the request mapping
+filter all incoming requests to the UI and authenticate the request mapping
 it to a "user".
 Typically this is done by modifying or wrapping the
 `HttpServletRequest` to return the user principal through the
 `getUserPrincipal()` method or returning the user name through the
 `getRemoteUser()` method.
-If your filter authenticates in a differnt way you
+If your filter authenticates in a different way you
 can look at setting `ui.http.creds.plugin` to point to an instance of `IHttpCredentialsPlugin`
 that can take the `HttpServletRequest` and return a user name and populate the needed fields
 in the current `ReqContext`.
 These are advanced features and you may want to look at the
 `DefaultHttpCredentialsPlugin` as an example of how to do this.

 These same settings apply to the logviewer too.
-If you want to have separate controle
+If you want to have separate control
 over how authentication works in the logviewer you may optionally set `logviewer.filter`
 instead and it will override any `ui.filter` settings for the logviewer process.